microsoft/azuredevopslabs/labs/java/agile/readme.md

     ![](images/image22.png)

-    Now you can see your work for the just the current sprint.
+    Now you can see your work for just the current sprint.

     ![](images/image23.png)

     You need to assign the **Add master navigation to menu page** Task to you.

-1. Move your mouse and hover over the card and you’ll get a combo-box that opens up.
+1. Move your mouse and hover over the card and you will get a combo-box that opens up.

     ![](images/image24.png)